-SCHOLAR CELLULAR PHONE/DIGITAL DEVICES/SMART WATCHES
+SCHOLAR CELLULAR PHONE/DIGITAL DEVICES

-Scholars in grades TK through 8, who bring cellular phones/digital devices/smart watches to school must always turn them off and place in backpack during the school day.
-Cellular phones/digital devices/smart watches are considered personal property and scholars who bring these items to school do so entirely at their own risk.
+Scholars in grades TK through 6 who bring cellular phones/digital devices to school must turn them off at all times during the school day unless used for school work with the approval of and under the supervision of a teacher, administrator or appropriate staff member.
+Cellular phones/digital devices are considered personal property and scholars who bring these items to school do so entirely at their own risk.
 The Charter School is not responsible for lost, stolen, or damaged devices.
 If disruption occurs during the day, staff will direct the scholar to turn off the cellular/device or confiscate the device until the end of the school day.
 Repeated cellular/device offenses may result in extended confiscation times or require parents to pick up device at the school.

-CELL PHONE/SMART WATCH POLICY
+CELL PHONE POLICY

-If a student does have a cell phone/smart watch to call a parent after school or to contact a parent in the event of an emergency, the following rules MUST be followed:
+If a student does have a cell phone to call a parent after school or to contact a parent in the event of an emergency, the following rules MUST be followed:

-- The phone/watch must be turned off during the school day - The phone/watch must be placed in a backpack or designated area in the classroom and not taken out during the day - Phones/watches are NOT to be used during the school day this includes calls as well as text messaging - Phone calls may be made only at the front of school, after the school day ends - If a student needs to make a call during the school day, they may ask permission of their teacher or the office, and they may make their phone call from the classroom or office, not on their cell phone/watch.
+- The phone must be turned off during the school day - The phone must be placed in a backpack and not taken out during the day - Phones are NOT to be used during the school day this includes calls as well as text messaging - Phone calls may be made only at the front of school, after the school day ends - If a student needs to make a call during the school day, they may ask permission of their teacher or the office, and they may make their phone call from the classroom or office